Your Gateway to India

 Government Route

-Prior approval from the Government is required for sectors like defense, telecom, broadcasting, and banking.
-In addition, if the shareholders are from any country which share a land border with India, specific approval will be needed.
+Prior approval from the Government of India is required for foreign investment in sectors such as defence (beyond prescribed limits), telecom (beyond prescribed limits), broadcasting, and banking.
+Additionally, if the shareholders, ultimate beneficial owners, or proposed directors are from countries that share a land border with India, government approval will be mandatory

 Phase 2: Registration Process